OlympusDAO/olympus-docs/docs/overview/09_convertible-deposits.md

 A: There are no plans to seed the market at launch.
 Anyone could create liquidity pools on decentralized exchanges like Uniswap.
 Once receipt tokens are wrapped to ERC20, any ERC20 AMM could be used.

 **Q: Can you explain how CD pricing works relative to market price?**
+A:

-A: 1.
-Starting price is market price.
+1. Starting price is the minimum price price.
 2. As bids come in, the convertible price of OHM in the CD position goes up (amount depends on bid size).
 3. If there are no bids for some time, the price will decay with a floor of the minimum price.

 **Q: Is tick capacity first come first serve to bidders?**
 A: Yes, the auction system processes bids on a first-come-first-serve basis within each tick.
 When a tick is filled, the system moves to the next higher-priced tick.